ipdk-io/networking-recipe/docs/guides/es2k/installing-acc-sdk.md

 computer to build P4 Control Plane for the ARM Compute Complex (ACC) of the Intel&reg; IPU E2100.

+**Disclaimer**:

+The contents and packaging of the SDK are under active development.
+Although the information in this document was correct at the time it was written, there is no guarantee that any part of it will be correct in the future.
+It is beyond the scope of this document to keep pace with the changes.
+Caveat emptor.

 ## SDK contents

 The ACC SDK includes the following: